Do you really need a knowledge base?

 Our Ultimate Video Guide: How to Create an Online Knowledge Base Without Coding includes tutorials on how to use Caspio to quickly create the components of a secure and searchable online knowledge base application for your business.
 Discover how to set up database tables, login screens and reports, and collect information with forms, as well as how to deploy your online database application using our no-code platform.

 Final Thoughts on Knowledge Base Solutions

 A knowledge base is a tool that you can use to manage your products’ or organization’s knowledge.
-It serves as a centralized location where users, including employees and customers, can go and find the information they need fast.
+It serves as a centralized location where users, including employees and customers, can go and find the information and support they need fast.
 It can help companies improve productivity and ensure knowledge retention.